 - A. The above are statements of minimum Departmental requirements.
-However, it is recognized that there could be cases in which exceptions should be allowed.
-The student and advisor should consult with the Department Chair if the basis for an exception exists. - B. In the above guidelines, the Director of Graduate Studies has considerable responsibility for program quality.
+However, it is recognized that there could be special and unusual cases in which rare exceptions should be allowed.
+The student and advisor should consult with the Department Chair if an exception is desired. - B. In the above guidelines, the Director of Graduate Studies has considerable responsibility for program quality.
 To avoid any possibility of a potential conflict of interest, the Department Chair (or designee) will fulfill the role of Director of Graduate Studies for any Ph.D. or M.S. student who has the Director of Graduate Studies as their Principal Advisor.